-Overall, loved ones were less impressed with Sacred Heart than alumni.
-When asked, on a scale from one to five, how likely they were to recommend the facility to others, 11 survey respondents provided an average rating of 3.36.
+Overall, loved ones were more mixed with Sacred Heart than alumni.
+Of 15 loved ones polled by Rehabs.com to date, nine gave the facility a positive review, three were mixed, and five gave it a negative review.
 The highest ratings from friends and family members went to the program’s connectivity/visitor policies, which received a rating of 3.83, based on 12 survey responses.
 The staff’s level of experience and the program’s holistic offerings, which each received a rating of 3.82, based on feedback from 11 individuals, were also among the highest rated metrics.
 “When visiting my loved one the education received was impeccable,” one anonymous survey respondent wrote.

 The program’s exercise/leisure options and holistic offerings, which received respective ratings of 3.18 and 2.82, based on 11 survey responses, were among the lowest rated categories.
 Additionally, some loved ones felt the length of treatment was inadequate.
 “30 days is detox, not rehab.
 My son needed long term care,” R.W.A told Rehabs.com.

-According to the facility’s website, detox is priced at $225 a day, and residential treatment is $175 a day.
 Most insurance plans are accepted, and Sacred Heart works with regional Prepaid Inpatient Health Plans to provide low cost treatment to individuals with limited financial means.
 Both Citehealth and Healthgrove report that Sacred Heart accepts Medicaid, state insurance, and Access to Recovery (ATR) Vouchers as well.

 User ReviewsReview this Center